-Be it a Designer, be it a Creator or be it a Developer, we all deal with projects and files every day.
-Our primary work-cycle revolves around creating a file, saving it, editing or making required changes and saving it again.
-In this Git Tutorial, we will be focusing on the life of a Developer, and therefore understand What is Git.
+Be it a designer, a creator, or a developer, all deal with projects and files every day.
+Our primary work cycle revolves around creating a file, saving it, editing or making required changes, and saving it again.
+In this Git tutorial for beginners, we will be focusing on Git basics and thereby understanding the life of a developer.

-Git is a small, yet very efficient version control tool.
-Git helps both programmers and non-programmers keeping track the history of their project files by storing different versions of their project files.
+Git is a small yet very efficient version control tool.
+It helps both programmers and non-programmers keep track of the history of their project files by storing different versions of them.

 What is Git?